Protecting your personal details on our website.

 Our legal grounds for collecting and processing your data

-We may use your personal data where it is in our legitimate interests to do so, these interests are: to support our customers with sales and other enquiries and fulfil requests for information, to help resolve or otherwise handle complaints or concerns, to ensure network and information security, for use in fraud prevention and detection and to bring or defend legal claims.
+We may use your personal data where it is in our legitimate interests to do so, these interests are: to support our customers with sales and other enquiries and fulfil requests for information, to help resolve or otherwise handle complaints or concerns, to ensure network and information security, to analyse the functioning and performance of our websites and web applications (WebApps) so that we can better maintain, improve and manage our products and services, for use in fraud prevention and detection and to bring or defend legal claims.

 We may use your personal data where you have specifically consented for us to do so.
 Where we rely on your consent, we will endeavour to explain how we intend to use the data when we collect it, and you may withdraw your consent at any time by contacting us.